 The rotary potentiometers for VOLUME/On-Off – SQUELCH – RF GAIN & CLARIFIER are a different thing as all are needed to be used.
 They are easily rewired to the appropriate pots on the IC701 all of which I have retained in the front panel for cosmetic reasons.

 The four pot knobs and the channel selector knob were carefully levered up and the pots on the front of the PC-122 have been un-soldered.
 This was reasonably easy from the PCB after stripping the front fascia off and removing the PCB assy from the front escutcheon.

 There will be a few unused pots on the IC701 but there is now the opportunity to add a MIC GAIN & AF GAIN or other controls to the unused pots & switches.
 I may try to wire the PC-122 MODE S/W to the IC701 Rotary MODE control.

 11/11/2015 Lest We Forget!

-Ok after doing to mods over the last few days to make it all fit OK, I have placed the Uniden PC-122 into the vacant space inside the Icom IC701 and positioned it to allow room for the VFO knob to control the Channel selector which also makes room for the mini Computer power supply to fit inside as well so I can just plug in 240VAC to power it.
+Well after doing to mods over the last few days to make it all fit OK, I have placed the Uniden PC-122 into the vacant space inside the Icom IC701.
+After positioning it to allow room for the VFO knob to control the Channel selector which also makes room for the mini Computer power supply.
+This fits inside as well, so I can just plug in 240VAC to power it.
 The VFO assy was left in place except for the Optical Chopper and the counterweight which I may put back in after using it for a while to see if it may make the VFO feel better selecting channels.

 I have used the IC701 RIT Knob for the CLARIFIER, as it stands for Recieve Incremental Tuner in a ham radio so reads as it should.
 The PB Tune also works to control the PC-122 SQUELCH which also is similar to Passband Tuning at a long stretch -but works fantastic and is the best SQUELCH control on any radio I have as it is so sensitive and easily set.